dharmeshprataps/dharmeshprataps/README.md

 - 💬 Ask me about anything you find relevant will answer most logically with best of my knowledge.
 - 📫 How to reach me: dharmeshprataps@gmail.com
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Beginners try to save the queen but professional only save the king (PS.
-Taling about Chess).
+Talking about Chess).